Overview

 Step 3

 Fill your cup with water.
-Add half of your cup of water to the bowl and stir.
+Add half of the water to the bowl.
+Stir all the ingredients together.

 Step 4